eosnetworkfoundation/docs/docs/20_smart-contracts/10_getting-started/10_dune-guide/index.md

      used:                 0 us
 ```

 Notice the account's creation date and time, the default permissions `owner` and `active`, their corresponding public keys, and default values for RAM, NET, and CPU resources.
-For more information about EOS resources, visit the [Resources guide](../30_resources/index.md) guide.
+For more information about EOS resources, visit the [Resources](../30_resources/index.md) guide.

 Now that your contract account has been created, you can build, deploy, and test your smart contract in the next section.